shreyansh26/Iris_classification-GCP-AI-Platform-PoC/README.md

 ![](images/version4.PNG)

+### 4. Creating a Service Account

-3. Finally, head to `IAM -> Service Accounts` and add a Service Account which basically allows to use the model hosted on AI Platform externally.
+Finally, head to `IAM -> Service Accounts` and add a Service Account which basically allows to use the model hosted on AI Platform externally.

 ![](images/service.PNG)